-o In baseball and men's ice hockey, prior to collegiate enrollment you were drafted by a professional baseball team and paid the going rate
+• In baseball and men's ice hockey, prior to collegiate enrollment you were drafted by a professional baseball team and paid the going rate to be represented by an agent or attorney during contract negotiations.
+[Bylaws 12.3.1, 12.3.1.1 and 12.3.1.3]

-- to be represented by an agent or attorney during contract negotiations.
-[Bylaws 12.3.1, 12.3.1.1 and 12.3.1.3] - O In men's basketball, after the conclusion of the playing season, a current student-athlete or a two-yar college prospective student-athlete who has requested an evaluation from the NBA Undergraduate Advisory Committee may be represented by an NCAA-certified agent under specified conditions.
+- In men's basketball, after the conclusion of the playing season, a current student-athlete or a two-year college prospective studentathlete who has requested an evaluation from the NBA Undergraduate Advisory Committee may be represented by an NCAA-certified agent under specified conditions.
 [Bylaw 12.3.1.2] - c.
-You are not eligible in any sport if, after collegiate enrollment, you accept any pay for promoting a commercial product or service or allow your name or picture to be used for promoting a commercial product or service.
-[Bylaws 12.5.2.1 and 12.5.2.2, see also resources associated with the NCAA interim NIL policy.] - d.
-You are not eligible in any sport if, because of your athletics ability, you were paid for work you did not perform, were paid at a rate higher than the going rate or were paid for the value an employer placed on your reputation, fame or personal following.
-[Bylaw 12.4, see also resources associated with the NCAA interim NIL policy.]
+You are not eligible in any sport if, because of your athletics ability, you were paid for work you did not perform.